When a Child Dies. What to Say and What to Do

 - Place flowers on the grave site.

 Visits and phone calls should be limited or even avoided during the first few weeks.
 This is a private time for families and this privacy should be respected.
+Send cards of sympathy, flowers or even bake cookies and leave them at the door.

 Remember to be brief when you do call or visit.
-Avoid be dramatic.
+Avoid being dramatic.
 Allow the grieving process to take place.
 It may take months or years to make sense of the death of a child, young or adult.

 As for me...
 I will always grieve for my son.